GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 ## Audience

-Users who require a TechPass account but do not have a WOG account or a non-SE GSIB device.
+Users who require a TechPass account but do not have a WOG account.

 ## Prerequisites